worktheclock/replit.github.io/misc/General-FAQ.md

   It could be due to a few issues:

-  1. Check if your browser is blocked javascript
+  1. Check if your browser has blocked javascript
   2. Make sure to disable any ad block software

   If none of these apply, please post your issue [here](https://repl.it/bugs/) along with the repl/s in question as well as browser information and operating system.
 You can always check and see if others have already raised a similar issue and just upvote and comment on that post.